 2 sound cassettes (02:30:00 min.): analog + 1 transcript (18 p.: 28 cm.)

 OCLC Record Number

 Stringer, Donna; Strout, Jan; Kreighbaum, Ellen; and Howard, Nancy, "Donna Stringer, Jan Strout, Ellen Kreighbaum, and Nancy Howard Interview" (2004).
-Montana Feminist History Oral History Collection.
+Montana Feminist History Oral History Project.
 OH 378-053.